-WARNING: THIS WOOD HEATER CONTAINS A CATALYTIC COMBUSTOR, WHICH NEEDS PERIODIC INSPECTION AND REPLACEMENT FOR PROPER OPERATION.
-IT IS AGAINST FEDERAL REGULATIONS TO OPERATE THIS WOOD HEATER IN A MANNER INCONSISTENT WITH OPERATING INSTRUCTIONS IN THIS MANUAL, OR IF THE CATALYTIC ELEMENT IS DEACTIVATED OR REMOVED.
+• WARNING: THIS WOOD HEATER CONTAINS CATALYTIC COMBUSTORS, WHICH NEED PERIODIC INSPECTION AND REPLACEMENT FOR PROPER OPERATION.
+IT IS AGAINST FEDERAL REGULATIONS TO OPERATE THIS WOOD HEATER IN A MANNER INCONSISTENT WITH OPERATING INSTRUCTIONS IN THIS MANUAL, OR IF THE CATALYTIC ELEMENTS ARE DEACTIVATED OR REMOVED.
+DO NOT OPERATE YOUR STOVE WITH THE CATALYTIC ELEMENTS REMOVED.

-It is important to periodically monitor the operation of the catalytic combustor to ensure that it is functioning properly and to determine when it needs to be replaced.
+It is important to periodically monitor the operation of the catalytic combustors to ensure that they are functioning properly and to determine when they need to be replaced.
 A non-functioning combustor will result in a loss of heating efficiency, and an increase in creosote and emissions.
-Following is a list of items that should be checked on a periodic basis.
+Following is a list of items that should be checked on a periodic basis

-- -Combustors should be visually inspected at least three times during the heating season to determine if physical degradation has occurred.
-Actual removal of the combustor is not recommended unless more detailed inspection is warranted because of decreased performance.
-If any of these conditions exists, refer to Catalyst Troubleshooting section of this owner's manual. - -This catalytic (or hybrid) heater is equipped with a thermometer to monitor catalyst operation.
-Properly functioning combustors typically maintain temperatures in excess of 500 °F, and often reach temperatures in excess of 1,000 °F. If catalyst temperatures are not in excess of 500 °F, refer to the Catalyst Troubleshooting section of this owner's manual. - -You can get an indication of whether the catalysts are working by comparing the amount of smoke leaving the chimney when the smoke is going through the combustor and catalysts light-off has been achieved, to the amount of smoke leaving the chimney when the smoke is not routed through the combustor (bypass mode). - Light stove in accordance with operator's instructions - 2.
-With smoke routed through the catalysts, go outside and observe the emissions leaving the chimney. - 3.
+-Combustors should be visually inspected at least three times during the heating season to determine if physical degradation has occurred.
+Actual removal of the combustors is not recommended unless more detailed inspection is warranted because of decreased performance.
+If any of these conditions exists, refer to Catalyst Troubleshooting section of this owner's manual.

+-This catalytic (or hybrid) heater is equipped with a temperature probe to monitor catalyst operation.
+Properly functioning combustors typically maintain temperatures in excess of 500 °F, and often reach temperatures in excess of 1,000 °F. If catalyst temperatures are not in excess of 500 °F, refer to

+Catalyst Troubleshooting section of this owner's manual.

+-You can get an indication of whether the catalysts are working by comparing the amount of smoke leaving the chimney when the smoke is going through the combustor and catalyst light-off has been achieved, to the amount of smoke leaving the chimney when the smoke is not routed through the combustors (bypass mode).

+- 1. Light stove in accordance with instructions in section 3.3.5. - 4.
+The middle air tube may be removed for easier access to the catalysts, but it is not required

+- 2. With smoke routed through the catalyst, go outside and observe the emissions leaving the chimney. - 3.
 Engage the bypass mechanism and again observe the emissions leaving the chimney.
-Significantly more smoke will be seen when the exhaust is not routed through the combustor (bypass mode).
+Significantly more smoke will be seen when the exhaust is not routed through the combustor (bypass mode)

-Figure 18 - Removing/Replacing the Front Baffle for Inspection

-- 1. Allow the stove and ashes to fully cool. - 2.
-Lift one of the front baffle segments from the front by pushing up and pulling towards front.
-Place it on top of the other. - Lift both baffle segments together and, angle them slightly front to back and pass them down and out of the stove. - 4.
-CAUTION Do not force the baffle pieces.
-Gently adjust the baffle orientation until they can be removed freely from the stove. - 5.
-Reverse process to install and make sure to close gap between baffle segments.

-INSPECTING THE CATALYSTS AND REMOVING/REPLACING THE BAFFLE
+INSPECTING THE CATALYST AND REMOVING/REPLACING THE BAFFLE